 Home Remedy: Water, “the Univeral Solvent”.
-Keep the paint wet for about an hour then scrape with a plastic knife type thing.
-See how soft it is now?
-The spray solvents above will be MUCH faster with no scraping (just wiping).
+Keep the dried paint wet for about a ½-hour then scrape with a plastic knife sort of thing, but not metal.
+See how soft it is after an this time?
+The spray solvents above will be MUCH faster with not much scraping (just wiping).

-Goof Off etc., have the reputation of not leaving a residue on the substrate, but if you have paint on a sensitive surface, do a test spot.
+Goof Off and Motsenbockers have the reputation of not leaving a residue on the substrate, but if you have paint on a sensitive surface, do a test spot first to make sure.

-Refinishing wood?
+Refinishing and stripping lots of paint?
 Use a big-time latex paint remover:

 Heat Gun: From my cold, dead hand, Charlton.
-Make my day.
-Fun to use, but don’t start a fire, this gun’s for hire, said Bruce never.
+This paint removing heat gun to use, but don’t start a fire, this gun’s for hire, said Bruce never.
 Paints melt under this heat and you can scrape it easily as you go.
 You really should wear a respirator.
 Read my post: I simplified the crazy world of masks and filters.

 Nothing working?
 Go Ballistic.

-The Nuclear Option: Jump into the toxic stuff: it sure does work well.
+The Nuclear Option: Jump into the toxic paint removers: they sure do work well.
 Protect yourself and your family: wear eye protection, skin protection with nitrile gloves, and of course a chemical respirator.
 The mask I wear is explained in a short post, (same link as just above).

-This would be your old-fashioned 100% sure-fire best paint remover for metal which it will not harm.
-Stripping paint from metal and wood could be a combination of methods includinga drill attachment and a variable speed grinder with a variety of sanding pads .
-We use them, but we don’t have to like it.
+Toxic paint removers would be your old-fashioned 100% sure-fire best paint remover for metal and so on.
+Stripping paint from metal and wood could be a combination of methods including a drill attachment or a variable speed grinder (shown) with the awesome 3M Sandblaster pads shown just below.

-Still not working?
-Losing faith in latex paint remover?
+Lost faith in latex paint removers?
 You may not be trying to remove latex paint.
 Could it be oil?.
 Watch this video to learn the test.